Once breast cancer treatment ends, most side effects go away.

 Find a list of questions to ask your provider about breast cancer survivorship.

-Some common late effects of breast cancer include:
+Some common late effects of breast cancer treatment include (in alphabetical order):

 Learn more about clinical trials.